shybovycha/libc.js/README.md

 Prior to building a library, you'll need to install development tools: `npm install`.

 To build libc with ES6 syntax use `npm run-script build`.
-To build one with ES5 syntax use `npm run-script build-es5`.

 ## Examples